What Listing Enhancement offers you

-We offer a guaranteed timeframe, usually within 12 weeks, in which we will make our recommendation to the Department for Culture, Media and Sport (DCMS).
+We offer a guaranteed timeframe, usually within 12 weeks, in which we will make our recommendation to the Department for Digital, Culture, Media and Sport (DCMS).
 This means any changes you plan on making to the property can be timetabled with more confidence.

 You may be required to apply to your local authority for Listing Building Consent before any work can begin.
 The certainty and clarity an Enhanced List Entry provides can help you from the earliest of stages, informing decisions about what changes may be possible and giving local authorities the detail they need to make quicker decisions.

 Under Listing enhancement you can ask us to consider re-grading, re-listing and de-listing.